MrBrezina/python-workshop/README.md

 ## Agenda

-A very brief intro to Python 2 and its use in font engineering and type design.
+A very brief intro to Python 2.x, its use in font engineering and type design.
+Optionally, an intro into Git.

 ### Thursday morning (9:30–13:00)